-

 Trials:

-"In trials reported in
+"In trials

-the May 2005 Journal of Clinical
+reported in the May 2005 Journal of

-Oncology, Theodore De Weese, a radiation
+Clinical Oncology, Theodore De Weese, a

-oncologist at Johns Hopkins University,
+radiation oncologist at Johns Hopkins

-showed that heat therapy could amplify
+University, showed that heat therapy

-radiation's effects.
-The scientists
+could amplify radiation's effects.
+The

-recruited 109 cancer patients with
+scientists recruited 109 cancer patients

-superficial tumors, such as those in the
+with superficial tumors, such as those

-the patients received radiation alone,
+breast.
+Half the patients received

-and the other half received radiation
+radiation alone, and the other half

-plus two weekly sessions of
+received radiation plus two weekly

 After several months, the